 Antigua Guatemala in December gets Quema del Diablo, Posadas, Christmas decorations, chilly evenings, rooftop dinners, hot chocolate, fireworks, and one of the country’s best New Year’s Eve scenes.
 It is also dry, clear, and easy to walk around in, which is not always true the rest of the year.

-This is the month when Antigua feels especially festive.
-Pine garlands hang from balconies, churches are decorated, musicians play around the Parque Central, hotel courtyards glow with lights, and cafés feel cozy at night.
 A morning cultural walking tour through Antigua is a good way to get oriented before the holiday crowds build.
 For more, read my Antigua Guatemala travel guide and my guide to Antigua festivals and important dates.

 Lake Atitlán in December

-Lake Atitlán in December is calm, clear, and cold at night, full dry season at the lake.
-There is no single signature event here the way there is in Antigua or Chichicastenango, but the light this time of year is some of the best for photos and for simply sitting by the water.
-Yes, you can swim; the water stays cool year round regardless of season.
-A tour of three Mayan villages at the lake is a good way to see more than just Panajachel.
-More on the lake: my Lake Atitlán bucket list.
+There is not one big lake-wide December festival the way there is in Antigua or Chichicastenango, but the lake is still a beautiful holiday-season destination.
+You can swim if conditions are good, though the water stays cool year round.
+A tour of three Mayan villages at Lake Atitlán is a good way to see more than Panajachel.
+More on the lake in my Lake Atitlán bucket list.

 Tikal and Petén in December